appclacks/mirabelle/site/mirabelle/content/howto/pubsub/_index.md

 When you subscribe to a channel, you should provide a valid [where clause](/howto/stream/#filtering-events) in base64.
 For example, the query `[:always-true]` which matches everything would be `WzphbHdheXMtdHJ1ZV0=`.

 You can now run the script with `./websocket.py`.
 By default, it subscribes to the default index.
-You can specify a channel with `--channel` (like `--channel my-channel` here), or a query with `--query`.
+You can specify a channel with `--channel` (like `--channel my-channel` here), or a query with `--query` (the query will be automatically converted to base64 by the script).

 You can also write your own scripts in various languages.
 You need to subscribe to `ws://<host>:<port>/channel/<channel-name>?query=<query>`.